Year 6

 EXPECTATIONS

-– PE will be on Tuesday (Athletics – outdoors) and Friday (Rounders – outdoors).
-Please ensure full PE kit is worn on Tuesdays and Fridays.
+– PE will be on Monday (Hockey - outside) and Thursday (Gymnastics - indoors).
+Please ensure a full PE kit is worn on Mondays and Thursdays.
 Please name all kit.

-– On Monday, Homework & Spellings will be uploaded to the website below.
-If your child needs a paper copy of the homework, they will be provided with one to stick into their book.
-Homework books, online apps and reading records need to be completed and if necessary brought into school on Friday for your teacher to check.
-In Year 6, the expectation is that homework should total around 2 hours a week: this should be a combination of spelling practice, online apps and set homework task (Maths/English/Foundation).
+– On Monday, Homework & Spellings will be given to your child to stick in their Homework Book.
+Homework Books, online apps and Reading Records need to be completed and, if necessary, brought into school on Friday for your teacher to check.
+In Year 6, the expectation is that Homework should total around 2 hours a week: this should be a combination of spelling practice, online apps and set homework tasks (Maths/English/Foundation).

 HOMEWORK